 - Release pressure

-You can cook most food in the pressure cooker.
+You can cook most food in a pressure cooker.
 However, most people use it to cook food that takes a long time to cook with conventional methods.
-For example, food like beans, stews, tough cuts of meat, lentils, artichokes, squash, soups, mashed potatoes, whole chicken, or homemade stocks.

 - Tough cuts of meat – including beef, pork

 - and many more!

 What cooking methods can you use with a pressure cooker?

 You can use a pressure cooker to brown, boil, steam, poach, steam roast, braise, stew, or roast food.
 Nowadays, you can even bake in your pressure cooker!